Rulebook (17th Edition)

 Battles

-- Attack Formation: The attacking player exhausts any number of their unexhausted minions, which become the attacking team, and declares 1 victim: a player or a minion which the attacker wants to inflict damage to.
+- Attack Formation: The attacking player enlists any number of their on-field unexhausted minions by exausting them – the enlisted minions become the attacking team – and declares 1 victim: a player or a minion which the attacker wants to inflict damage to.
 Any given player or minion can only be declared as a victim once per Battle Phase.
 The player declared as a victim, or the controller of the minion declared as a victim, becomes the defending player.
 The attacking player selects and announces the formation order of the attacking team – the order in which these minions will take damage.

-- Defense Formation: The defending player may exhaust any number of their own unexhausted minions (which may or may not include the victim itself), which become the defending team.
+- Defense Formation: The defending player may enlist any number of their on-field unexhausted minions (which may or may not include the victim itself) by exhausting them – the enlisted minions become the defending team.
 If they do this, they then select and announce the formation order of the defending team.

 For the purposes of timing, everything which occurs in each step is considered to occur simultaneously.
 As such, any action which starts a chain cannot be taken during one of the steps and must wait until the respective step is completed.